uutzinger/gearVRC/README.md

 - ```fusion```

 That data within the messages is serialized to binary with messagepack.

-Routines needed to decode that data and create python object out of them is provided.
+Routines needed to decode that data and create python object out of them are provided.

 system message contains:
 ```